Need some help planning the fall family photo shoot? Here are sanity-saving tips from a mom of five.

 I learned pretty quickly to stay away from stuffy indoor studios when our kids were little.
 Our experience is that little people just don’t do well with the artificial lighting, cords, backgrounds, props, etc.

 Lighting is typically much better outdoors than in an indoor studio, as well.

-This year was an exception.
-We’ve had the hottest summer on record here in Texas, and needed to get our family photo shoot done before our oldest daughter headed off the basic training in August.
+Last year was an exception.
+We had the hottest summer on record here in Texas, and needed to get our annual fall family photo shoot done before our oldest daughter headed off the basic training in August.
 We ended up doing an indoor photo shoot with our photographer and love how our pictures turned out.

 All things considered, I still prefer an outdoor photo shoot though.

 Tips for a Great Outdoor Photo shoot

 - Bring bug spray if mosquitoes, etc, are a problem in your area.